ozlembahar/myoTrainer/README.md

 performance evaluation.
 Segmentation performance was assessed by matching each predicted mask to the most similar ground-truth mask using the intersection over union (IoU) metric.
-Performance of the model was evaluated across IoU thresholds ranging from 0.5 to 1.0 on the Muscle, Cellpose and TissueNet test sets.
+Performance of the model was evaluated across IoU thresholds ranging from 0.5 to 1.0 on the Muscle, Cellpose (https://www.cellpose.org/dataset)(1) and TissueNet (https://datasets.deepcell.org)(2) test sets.

 ## Citation

-1- Pachitariu, M., Rariden, M., & Stringer, C. (2025).
+1-Pachitariu, M., Rariden, M., & Stringer, C. (2025).
 Cellpose-SAM: superhuman generalization for cellular segmentation. bioRxiv.
+2-Greenwald NF, Miller G, Moen E, Kong A, Kagel A, Dougherty T, et al. Whole-cell segmentation of tissue images with human-level performance using large-scale data annotation and deep learning.
+Nat Biotechnol.
+2022;40:555–65. https://doi.org/10.1038/s41587-021-01094-0.